`

 Please Specify Desired Format

 Block Section #3-- Consisting of the Biograph Movie Theater (6" high), Mom & Pop Lepke's Market and Delicatessen, The Central Bus Terminal, and the 33rd Precinct Station.
 The Theater comes with a huge selection of authentic movie posters ready to hang out front, in the lobby and to put on the marquee.
 Lepke's windows are full of goodies, and just the place for a bag of sandwiches on long stake out nights.
 The very Art Deco Central Bus Terminal is a great place to drift into town from--or get out of quickly.
-The "Cop Shop' gives your Police a place quickly to run in a suspect for some 3rd Degree "question and answer" games.
+The "The Green Light Hotel" gives your Police a place quickly to run in a suspect for some 3rd Degree "question and answer" games, and for other characters a room for the night.
 Buildings come with separate signs and advertisements.

-(Model Constructed and Photographed by Jon Lundberg.)
+(Display Model Constructed and Photographed by Brian Weathersby.)

 Please Specify Desired Format